-Last year the Company developed a Diversity Policy which was approved by the Board.
-The Board is responsible for the Diversity policy, and maintains oversight to ensure its objectives are met, with assistance from management.
+The Company has developed a Diversity Policy which has been approved by the Board.
+The Board is responsible for the Diversity Policy, and maintains oversight to ensure its objectives are met, with assistance from management.

 The Company understands and recognises the value in having a diverse workforce from which to draw on.
 It aims to ensure that all its employees, regardless of gender, age, ethnicity or cultural background have equal access to any opportunities in the workplace, based on merit.

 The Company's objectives in relation to gender diversity are: